huggingface/blog/codegemma.md

 You can deploy and train Gemma on Google Cloud through Vertex AI or Google Kubernetes Engine (GKE), using [Text Generation Inference](https://huggingface.co/docs/text-generation-inference/index) and Transformers.

-To deploy the CodeGemma model from Hugging Face, go to the [model page](https://huggingface.co/google/codegemma-7b-it) and click on [Deploy -> Google Cloud.](https://huggingface.co/google/codegemma-7b-it) This will bring you to the Google Cloud Console, where you can 1-click deploy Gemma on Vertex AI or GKE.
-Text Generation Inference powers Gemma on Google Cloud and is the first integration in our [partnership with Google Cloud.](https://huggingface.co/blog/gcp-partnership)
+To deploy the CodeGemma model from Hugging Face, go to the [model page](https://huggingface.co/google/codegemma-7b-it) and click on [Deploy -> Google Cloud.](https://huggingface.co/google/codegemma-7b-it) This will bring you to the Google Cloud Console, where you can 1-click deploy CodeGemma on Vertex AI or GKE, powered by Text Generation Inference.

-You can also access Gemma directly through the Vertex AI Model Garden.
+You can also access CodeGemma directly through the Vertex AI Model Garden.

 ![GCP Integration](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/codegemma/gcp-integration.png "GCP Integration")

 ## Integration with Inference Endpoints

 You can deploy CodeGemma on Hugging Face's [Inference Endpoints](https://ui.endpoints.huggingface.co/new?repository=google/codegemma-2b&vendor=aws&region=us-east-1&accelerator=gpu&instance_size=2xlarge&task=text-generation&no_suggested_compute=true&tgi=true&tgi_max_batch_total_tokens=1024000&tgi_max_total_tokens=32000), which uses Text Generation Inference as the backend.
 [Text Generation Inference](https://github.com/huggingface/text-generation-inference) is a production-ready inference container developed by Hugging Face to enable easy deployment of large language models.
-It has features such as continuous batching, token streaming, tensor parallelism for fast inference on multiple GPUs, and production-ready logging and tracing.
+It has features such as continuous batching, token streaming, tensor parallelism for fast inference on multiple GPUs, production-ready logging and tracing, and is distributed under the Apache 2 license.

 To deploy a CodeGemma model, go to the [model page](https://huggingface.co/google/codegemma-2b) and click on the [Deploy -> Inference Endpoints](https://ui.endpoints.huggingface.co/new?repository=google/codegemma-2b) widget.
 You can learn more about [Deploying LLMs with Hugging Face Inference Endpoints](https://huggingface.co/blog/inference-endpoints-llm) in a previous blog post.
 Note that T4s do not support the `bfloat16` format, so you will need to use a different GPU option.